 With a “whatever” shrug, I followed along as we toured the grounds.
-There were a string of small cabins nestled along the Crystal River and behind them a thin stretch of sandy woods abutting Lake Michigan.
+There was a string of small rustic cabins nestled along the Crystal River and behind them a thin stretch of sandy woods abutting Lake Michigan.
 My parents strolled along the sandy shore while my brothers and I ran in and out of the waves, splashing along barefoot, kicking up sprays of icy cold water on each other.
 My Dad helped lug my suitcases into Riveredge cottage and eventually, it was time for my family to leave.
 After hugs and promises to write, they clambored into the car and drove off.
 Waving goodbye I felt relieved yet oddly detached.
 Striding off toward the dining hall, I tried to look cool and confident.
 I can do this.
 And if it doesn’t work out, I’ll just run away again.

 Though my father was a social worker at a home for delinquent girls and my mother was a kindergarten teacher, they were both at a loss of how to reach me.
 We had moved from the friendly, small town of Lakewood, Ohio to the West Bloomfield in the suburbs of Detroit in 1967 when I was entering 9th grade.
 The chaos and riots in the streets of Detroit that summer mirrored the maelstrom of anger and resentment seething within me.
 I never wanted to leave my friends and home in Ohio and almost as soon as we arrived my life began spiraling out of control.
 Andover High was full of "clicks" and a curious social caste system.
 Though I tried desperately to fit in, I was automatically "out" being a newcomer to the school.
 Feeling lost, shy, unhappy and depressed, I was accepted by the long-haired, rebellious crowd and my grades soon plummeted.
 They were delving into drugs and my mother worried I would soon follow!